First Probe of Sub-GeV Dark Matter Beyond the Cosmological Expectation with the COHERENT CsI Detector at the SNS

-We performed a search for light DM particles in our CsI data collected during SNS operations.
+\textit{Data analysis:} We performed a search for light DM particles in our CsI data collected during SNS operations.
 The analysis was blinded, defining all selection cuts, uncertainties, and fitting methods before determining the observed data spectrum.
-The DM scattering model, however, was updated after box-opening to correct the error discovered in the coherent cross section, described in Sect.~\ref{sect:DM}.
+The DM scattering model, however, was updated after box-opening to correct an error discovered in the coherent cross section.
 The corrected version is given by Eqn.~\ref{eqn:DMCohXSec}.

-We used the same event reconstruction used to determine the \cevns{} cross section \cite{Akimov:2021dab}.
+We used the same event reconstruction used to determine the \cevns{} cross section \cite{COHERENT:2021xmm}.
 We also applied the same event selection, except that the highest recoil energy analyzed was increased from 60~PE to 250~PE to capture the most energetic recoils expected from high-mass DM interactions.
 The recoil energy binning was also re-optimized for ideal DM separation from the backgrounds.
 The analysis binning was not reoptimized after box opening and updating the cross section model.
 Steady-state accidentals (SSBkg) and \cevns{} interactions are the dominant backgrounds.
 A small number of beam-related neutron (BRN) and neutrino-induced neutron (NIN) events were also accounted for.
-Neutron rates and uncertainties were determined from EJ-301 \footnote{Eljen Technology, 1300 W. Broadway St., Sweetwater, TX 79556} liquid scintillator data collected before detector commissioning \cite{Akimov:2021dab}.
+Neutron rates and uncertainties were determined from EJ-301 \footnote{Eljen Technology, 1300 W. Broadway St., Sweetwater, TX 79556} liquid scintillator data collected before detector commissioning \cite{COHERENT:2021xmm}.

-The \cevns{} cross section was fixed to the standard-model prediction and allowed to float within the form-factor uncertainty, 3.4$\%$.
-We also included systematic uncertainties from neutrino flux, background normalization, threshold, and quenching that are calculated as described in \cite{Akimov:2021dab} and propagated to the DM signal prediction when appropriate.
+The \cevns{} cross section was fixed to the SM prediction and allowed to float within the form-factor uncertainty, 3.4$\%$.
+We also included systematic uncertainties from neutrino flux, background normalization, threshold, selection efficiency, and quenching that are calculated as described in \cite{COHERENT:2021xmm,Akimov_2022} and propagated to the DM signal prediction when appropriate.
+The form-factor, efficiency, and quenching uncertainties included both normalization and shape uncertainties.

 Our DM prediction, parameterized by DM mass, $m_\chi$, and coupling, $Y$, was added to our expected SSBkg, BRN, NIN, and \cevns{} backgrounds.
 We tested DM masses between 1 and 220~MeV$/c^2$ which covers the range where COHERENT has competitive sensitivity.